 Other work in the Energy Analytics team examine new technologies and their cost effectiveness.
-Recent work has been released in these areas:
+Recent and ongoing work in these areas includes:

 The State of Advanced Measurement and Verification Technology and Industry Application